 3. Create a new section to contain the settings for the task and set the following parameters:

 Type The analysis engine to use.
 Set this parameter to AudioMatch.

 Input (Optional) The audio track to analyze.
-If you do not specify an input track, ingest engine.
+If you do not specify an input clips.